113ll3/Ibmclouddocscli/reference/bluemix_cli/bx_cli.md

 bluemix plugin install http://plugins.ng.bluemix.net/downloads/new_plugin
 ```

-Install the `IBM-Containers` plugin of the latest version from the `bluemix-repo` repository:
+Install the `IBM-Containers` plugin of the latest version from the `Bluemix` repository:

 ```
-bluemix plugin install IBM-Containers -r bluemix-repo
+bluemix plugin install IBM-Containers -r Bluemix
 ```
-Install the `IBM-Containers` plugin with the  version `0.5.800` from the `bluemix-repo` repository:
+Install the `IBM-Containers` plugin with the  version `0.5.800` from the `Bluemix` repository:

 ```
-bluemix plugin install IBM-Containers -r bluemix-repo -v 0.5.800
+bluemix plugin install IBM-Containers -r Bluemix -v 0.5.800
 ```

 ## bluemix plugin update